janekx21/bachelor-thesis/chapters/ba.typ

 context-free languages (DCFL) @knuthTranslationLanguagesLeft1965.
 These languages are a proper subset of context-free languages, with the constraint, that they can be accepted by a deterministic pushdown automaton
 @hopcroftIntroductionAutomataTheory1979.
-A context-free languages is a language where a context-free grammar exists that accepts precisely that language.
+A context-free language is a language where a context-free grammar exists that accepts precisely that language.
 They can be classified by the fact that each production rule is in the form